Installation

 asyncio.run(main())

 Every run returns a WorkflowState: the status, the ordered trace of visited nodes, the full context data, the final output_data, and an aggregate token_usage.
-It is JSON-serialisable and checkpointed after every node, so runs can be reloaded and inspected later.
+It is JSON-serialisable, and the run’s output and context are persisted through the agent service, so runs can be reloaded and inspected later.

 Try it with no install or API key